mightyjens/mightyjens.github.io/content/posts/2024/scott-strike-eride.md

 ![Scott Twinloc](../scott-strike-eride/IMG_7246.JPEG)

 ## Driving

 After adapting a few components to my requirements, the bike is now really great.
 New grips, Fidlock mount, Crankbrothers flat pedals and the brake upgrades.
 Especially on longer tours, I have far fewer problems with my back than with “sportier” bikes thanks to the upright riding position.
 Nevertheless, you come down every trail with a grin on your face.
 All from the perspective of an absolutely mediocre rider, of course :smile:

-The battery is absolutely sufficient for my tours (30-50km with 500- 1500hm) and has always been enough.
+The battery is absolutely sufficient for my tours (30-50km with 500-1500hm) and has always been enough.
 However, it must also be said that I usually ride in Eco and Trail mode.

 ## Verdict

 I can't really say too much about this, it's a rock-solid bike with decent components and an optimal riding position for me.
-Of course, you can get more for your money from other suppliers, especially mail order companies.
+Of course, you can get more bang for your buck from other suppliers, especially mail order companies.
 But in this case, it was important to me to buy the bike from a local dealer where I could rely on maintenance and support after the purchase.
+I've had too many negative experiences with workshops that didn't want to service mail-order bikes.